jalotra/Neural_Network_From_Scratch/README.md

 3. Do a forward_propagation taking in (model, batch.X)
 4. Calculate the cross entropy loss for the last layer.
 5. Calculate the loss matrix and backpropogate it through the model.
-6. Update the model weight through ` update_model(m, rate/batch, momentum, decay);`.
+6. Update the model weight through ` update_model(m, rate/batch, momentum, decay)`.
 See for SGD the rate changes to rate/batchsize.

 ## MUST READ
 *After reading each and every bit of information that I have written here you are equipped with most of information needed to write something similar to this repo.
 I strongly feel that you should create your own Neural Network in C specially because you will be defining all the matrix methods your-self and also implementing all these functions your self.*